La Follette headed to Africa during height of campaign - NewsBreak

 La Follette — a distant relative of “Fighting” Bob La Follette, a progressive governor and 1924 presidential candidate — was first elected secretary of state in 1974.
 After a failed try for lieutenant governor in 1978, he won the office in 1982 and has won reelection nine times.

 The Wisconsin primaries are Aug.
-9. State Rep. Amy Loudenbeck of Clinton, Jay Schroeder and Justin Schmidtka are running in a three-way Republican primary.
+9. State Rep. Amy Loudenbeck, Jay Schroeder and Justin Schmidtka are running in a three-way Republican primary.

-La Follette said he is not particularly worried about not being able to campaign in the crucial weeks leading up to the primary.
-The lodges have internet service so he can stay in touch, he said, and he is confidant that voters already know plenty about him.
+La Follette said he’s not particularly worried about not being able to campaign in the crucial weeks leading up to the primary.
+The lodges have internet service so he can stay in touch, he said, and he’s confidant that voters already know plenty about him.

 “I’m sure my opponent will try to make hay out of it, but it’s not like I’m an unknown candidate,” he said.
 “People know who am I. The issues are simple.
 Who has the best chance of winning in November?
 I am that candidate.
 If my opponent tries to drag out any other issues like I’m too old or I’m in Africa, that doesn’t make any difference.
 The issue is the same.
 Who has the best chance to beat the Republican?”